Sri Lanka and Maldives holidays

 John spent most of the 90s travelling extensively around Asia.
 Whilst backpacking in Kandy, Sri Lanka, for the millennium New Year, he bumped into local lad, Pathi.
 They quickly became close and Pathi introduced John to his whole family.
 A decade later, the two friends still speak every day and share a successful company offering intimate tours of Sri Lanka that really get under the skin of this beautiful, diverse country.
 John operates from the UK, providing customers with a bespoke service, and Pathi, in Kandy, arranges a welcome team of fully trained chauffer guides who are proud to show off their home.

-We actively encourage responsible and sustainable travel to Sri Lanka.
+We actively encourage responsible and sustainable travel to Sri Lanka and Maldives.
 By working closely with our associate company in Sri Lanka and other partner organisations, we are endeavouring to promote cultural exchange, social awareness, self-employment and self-development.

 Behind the success of Angsana Ihuru lies the untold story of a steely faith in the power of environmental conservation.
 Environmental considerations were taken into account long before the resort was actually built.
 It was imperative that the villas on this fascinating island surrounded by shallow crystalline waters were built without damaging the beautiful coral reefs surrounding it.
 The solution was to transfer thatched roofs and other pre-fabricated building materials brought in from Indonesia to small boats and barges that could navigate the shallow waters without threatening its delicate marine life.